Disease Guide ·Glaucoma ·2026

 4What breeds are prone to glaucoma?

-Cocker Spaniels (both American and English) have the highest rates of primary glaucoma.
-Basset Hounds, Beagles, Siberian Huskies, Shar-Peis, Chow Chows, and Great Danes are also predisposed.
-The condition is inherited and typically affects both eyes eventually.
-If you own a predisposed breed, regular eye pressure checks by your vet can catch glaucoma before it causes vision loss.
+Cocker Spaniels (American and English) highest rates.
+Basset Hounds, Beagles, Siberian Huskies, Shar-Peis, Chow Chows, Great Danes also predisposed.
+Inherited condition affecting both eyes.
+Regular eye pressure checks catch it early.

 5Should a blind eye with glaucoma be removed?